dudash/openshift-workshops/www/3.4/default/workshop-lab-devmanage.md

 <i class="fa fa-terminal"></i> Type Ctrl+C to stop watching the pods
 </blockquote>

-<i class="fa fa-info-circle"></i> You can set env variables across all deployment configs with 'dc --all' instead of specifying a specifc config
+<i class="fa fa-info-circle"></i> You can set env variables across all deployment configs with 'dc --all' instead of specifying a specific config

       </div>
     </div>